 At this stage of the sale, the majority of your belongings should be moved out.
 Your journey is nearing completion.
 Once you have cleared the entirety of your things from the premises, and surmised that the place is in shipshape, you’ll be ready to move out, and transfer ownership to the buyer.

-With any further questions, contact KAPLAN, KAPLAN, DITRAPANI & RABANIPOUR, LLP.
+With any further questions, contact KAPLAN, DITRAPANI & FARIA LLP.
 We will schedule a free consultation where we’ll gladly address any remaining concerns.